burketyler/ts-injection/docs/docs/api-reference.md

 ### register

-`register<InjectableType>(injectable: InjectableType, token: string, type = InjectType.OBJECT): void`
+`register<ClassType>(injectable: ClassType, id: string, type = InjectType.OBJECT): void`

-Register any object or value with the injectable context given a specified token (used as reference).
+Register any object or value with the injectable context given a specified id (used as reference).
 This injectable can then be accessed in classes with the `@Autowire` annotation.
 You can optionally specify a `type` which can be useful when extending this framework.